 Having fulfilled my dream of landing on the Antarctic continent, I feel no regrets.

-Yet, for some reason, I feel forced by an unseen power to see how far south I can venture along the Antarctic Peninsula, where winter swiftly approaches.
+Yet, for some reason, I am compelled by an unseen force to see how far south I can go along the Antarctic Peninsula, where winter is swiftly approaching.

-At 10 a.m., with the sun climbing steadily in the northern sky, Aomi sets sail for Galindez Island, 60 kilometers to the south.
-Beneath clouds that suddenly fill the sky, strong winds and tides clash, whipping up ominous, triangular waves.
+At 10:00 a.m., with the sun climbing steadily in the northern sky, Aomi sets sail for Galindez Island, 60 kilometers to the south.
+Beneath clouds that suddenly fill the sky, strong winds and tides clash, whipping up ominous triangular waves.

-Soon, a sharp, knife-like cut appears in the mass of white mountains stretching across the blue horizon ahead.
+Soon, a sharp, knife-like cut appears in the mass of icy mountains stretching across the blue horizon ahead.

 “That's the entrance to the Lemaire Channel!”

-The channel, a narrow passage through the valley, stretches about 15 kilometers and is often described as one of the most beautiful places in the Antarctic.
+The channel, a narrow passage through a valley, stretches about 15 kilometers and is often described as one of the most beautiful places in the Antarctic.

-This may be just an illusion caused by the distance.
-As I get closer, I hope gaps between the ice will begin to open up.
+This may be only an illusion caused by distance.
+As I approach, I hope gaps between the ice will begin to open.

-I start the engine, lower the sails, and cautiously begin moving along the valley floor.
+I start the engine, lower the sails, and cautiously proceed along the valley floor.

-But no matter how close I get, the ice ahead remains tightly packed, with no gaps appearing.
+But no matter how close I come, the ice ahead remains tightly packed, with no gaps appearing.
 Eventually, Aomi reaches a vast, white expanse—a wilderness of dense ice.

-Clear ice, ten centimeters long; white ice, the size of barrels; and blue-white ice blocks, several meters long, fill the valley.
-There is no way I can continue.
+Clear ice ten centimeters long, white ice the size of barrels, and blue-white blocks several meters long fill the valley.
+There is no way forward.

-It has already been five hours since I set out.
+It has already been five hours since departure.
 If I turn back against the northerly wind, the sun will surely set along the way, putting Aomi at risk of colliding with rocks and ice hidden in the darkness.

-Since I cannot turn back, since I cannot retreat...
-I have no choice but to push forward.
+Since I can't turn back, since I can't retreat… I've no choice but to push forward.

-Determined to move forward, I hurry up the 17 steps attached to the mast—steps I had carefully designed and built in Buenos Aires for the Antarctic—and scan the ice field from 10 meters above sea level.
+Determined to move on, I hurry up the 17 steps I had carefully designed, built, and attached to the mast in Buenos Aires for Antarctic use.
+I scan the ice field from the mast-top, 10 meters above sea level.

-The water at the bottom of the valley, with steep mountains rising on either side, is filled with countless pieces of ice of all sizes, and there is no room to pass through.
+The water at the bottom of the valley, with steep mountains rising on either side, is filled with countless pieces of ice of all sizes, leaving no room to pass.

 Is it still impossible to advance?

-I strain my eyes and spot a black, circular, pond-like opening in the white ice field ahead.
-By pushing through smaller pieces of ice and steering clear of larger chunks, Aomi might be able to reach the black pond.
+I strain my eyes and spot a black, circular pond-like opening in the white ice field ahead.
+By pushing through smaller pieces of ice and steering clear of larger chunks, Aomi might be able to reach that black pond.
 I climb down from the mast and press the bow into the ice field.

-The next moment, Aomi and I are engulfed by the deafening sound of ice grinding against the hull.
-Numerous pieces of ice, sharp as glass, strike the bow, scrape against the hull, and drift aft one after another.
+At once, Aomi and I are engulfed by the deafening sound of ice grinding against the hull.
+Numerous pieces of ice, sharp as glass, strike the bow, scrape along the hull, and drift aft one after another.

-Each time an ice floe, weighing hundreds of kilograms, crashes into the hull, both Aomi and my body shudder violently, with the metallic vibrations of the aluminum mast echoing throughout.
-I fear a hole might open at any moment, despite the stainless steel reinforcements I added to the hull.
+Each time an ice floe weighing hundreds of kilograms crashes into the hull, both Aomi and I shake violently, and the impact echoes through the aluminum mast.
+I fear a hole might open at any moment, despite the stainless-steel reinforcements added to the hull.

 Twenty minutes later, as Aomi reaches the black pond that has opened in the ice field, I climb the mast once more to survey the path ahead.